 Who are HNWIs and UHNWIs?

-There is no uniform definition or legal criteria for who qualifies as a high-net-worth individual or ultra-high-net-worth individual.
-Generally speaking, though, high net worth individuals (HNWIs) are considered people who have investable assets of at least $1 million.
+There is no uniform definition or legal criteria for qualifying as a high-net-worth individual or ultra-high-net-worth individual.
+Generally speaking, though, high-net-worth individuals are considered people who have investable assets of at least $1 million.
 Investable assets include cash and investments but exclude primary residences and collectibles.

 Facts about HNWIs